 The start to Guarda is the same as with the other variant.
 This is followed by a small but steep ascent to the Ardez Maiensässen, which are picturesquely distributed in the meadows.
 After…

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-"We can't stop here, it's bat country!"
-Unlike Johnny Depp, we weren't surrounded by imaginary bats, but by cute marmots that looked anything but threatening.
-Still, that legendary scene from “Fear and Loathing in Las Vegas” came to mind as we pushed our mountain bikes towards the Kesch hut.
-Those cute things were really everywhere and Sara couldn't stop watching them.
+"We can't stop here, it's bat country!" - Unlike Johnny Depp, we weren't surrounded by imaginary bats, but by cute marmots that seemed anything but threatening.
+Still, that iconic scene from "Fear and Loathing in Las Vegas" came to mind as we pushed our mountain bikes toward the Kesch cabin.
+These cute…